Today’s tutorial is on how you can add realistic shadows to objects in just a few simple steps. Let’s dive in!!

 For newbies, the Drop shadow dialog box is a good starting place.
 Double click on the layer with the object and the layer styles window should pop up.
 Select the drop shadow on the options on the left of the window and then mess around with the settings beside.

-This is the option which specifies how your drop shadow blends into the layer behind it.
+This is the option that specifies how your drop shadow blends into the layer behind it.
 A good choice to use would be the linear burn or the multiply option so that the drop shadow darkens that bit of area on the layer behind it.
 But do go through all the options so that you find the best blend mode that suits your image.
-Blend mode is also the place where you get to chose your drop shadows color.
-Click the black box beside the pull down option bar to select color.
+Blend mode is also the place where you get to choose your drop shadows color.
+Click the black box beside the pulldown option bar to select a color.

 This setting specifies how opaque or transparent your drop shadow is.
 Move the slider back and forth to find the right amount your image needs.
 100% is fully opaque and 0% is fully transparent.